santipu03/weatherApp/README.md

 This is a weather app

-TODO LIST:
+TODO:
- - Media queries
+ - Check input and handle it better